simonw/datasette/docs/publish.rst

 Publishing to Vercel
 --------------------

-`Vercel <https://vercel.com/>`__  - previously known as Zeit Now - provides a layer over AWS Lambda to allow for easy, scale-to-zero deployment.
+`Vercel <https://vercel.com/>`__  - previously known as Zeit Now - provides a layer over AWS Lambda to allow for quick, scale-to-zero deployment.
 You can deploy Datasette instances to Vercel using the `datasette-publish-vercel <https://github.com/simonw/datasette-publish-vercel>`__ plugin.

 ::